tsedio/tsed/docs/docs/cache.md

 ::: tip Note
 UseCache will generate automatically a key based on the Verb and Uri of your route.
 If @@QueryParams@@ and/or
-@@PathParams@@ are use on the method, the key will be generated with.
+@@PathParams@@ are used on the method, the key will be generated with them.
 According to our previous example, the generated key will be:

 ```